SUCCESS AT LE MANS

 AUDI SPORT CUSTOMER RACING

-With the R8 LMS, Audi developed its first racing car specifically for customer sport.
-The GT3 sports car, more than 50 percent of which is standard parts, proved itself immediately.
+With the R8 LMS, Audi developed its first racing car specifically for customer racing.
+The GT3 sports car, more than 50 percent of which is standard parts, proved itself immediately during its debut season in 2009.
 Audi has delivered more than 200 racing cars to customers.
 In March 2015, Audi presented the second generation of the successful GT3 sports car, which won the 24-hour race at the Nürburgring only two months later.
 2015 also heralded the Audi Sport TT Cup that saw youngsters proving themselves in action-packed races over three seasons.
-Jan Kisiel, Joonas Lappalainen and Philip Ellis were crowned champions from 2015 till 2017 respectively.
+Jan Kisiel, Joonas Lappalainen and Philip Ellis were crowned champions between 2015 and 2017 respectively.

-Two years, two new models: In September 2016, the launch of the Audi RS 3 LMS marked the brand’s venture into the world of TCR competition in touring car racing.
-Whilst the RS 3 LMS was enjoying a successful first season in the hands of customers during 2017, the Audi R8 LMS GT4, for the ever-growing GT4 category, was unveiled in April of the same year.
-This was followed by the introduction of the latest evolution of the Audi R8 LMS for GT3 competition, unveiled at the Paris Motor Show in 2018.
-This completes Audi Sport customer racing’s current portfolio of the three internationally popular categories GT3, GT4 and TCR.
+In September 2016, the launch of the Audi RS 3 LMS marked the brand’s venture into the world of TCR competition in touring car racing.
+Whilst the RS 3 LMS was enjoying a successful first season in the hands of customers during 2017, the Audi R8 LMS GT4, for the ever-growing GT4 category, was released in April of the same year.
+This was followed by the latest evolution of the Audi R8 LMS for GT3 competition that was launched at the Paris Motor Show in 2018.
+The Audi R8 LMS GT2 was unveiled at the 2019 Goodwood Festival of Speed.
+This completes Audi Sport customer racing’s current portfolio of the three internationally popular categories GT3, GT4 and TCR, as well as the new GT2 category for 2020.

 TITLE IN WORLD RALLYCROSS